All posts

 • Capture 1: the user-facing error (red rectangle, blur on the user's email)

-• Capture 2: the request payload in DevTools Network tab (step marker on the failing request, blur on the auth token)
+• Capture 2: the request payload in DevTools Network tab (step number on the failing request, blur on the auth token)

-• Capture 3: the server logs (highlighter over the panic line, rectangle around the stack trace)
+• Capture 3: the server logs (highlight over the panic line, rectangle around the stack trace)

 Time: ~45s.
 The blur tool is what makes this workflow safe to use against real production data.